pokt-network/docs/supported-blockchains.md

 In order to integrate a RelayChain with Pocket, the node running community needs to support the chain.
 So a chain that is easier to deploy, sync, and maintain, has helpful documentation, and provides stable nodes, will all tend to increase the likelihood of the community supporting the chain.

-The Pocket Network Foundation determines which RelayChains are supported (revenue-generating) on behalf of the DAO.
+The Pocket Network Foundation determines which RelayChains are supported (reward-generating) on behalf of the DAO.
 Before making this determination, the Foundation aims to give the community of node runners enough notice to deploy their nodes to ensure a level playing field.

 Once the determination has been made to support a new RelayChain at scale, the RelayChainID will be added to the [`SupportedBlockchains`](learn/protocol-parameters.md#supportedblockchains) parameter, meaning that nodes will earn POKT for every request that they relay for the RelayChain based on the [`RelaysToTokensMultiplier`](learn/protocol-parameters.md#relaystotokensmultiplier) parameter.